Plan ahead to avoid problems with purchases while traveling this Caribbean island.

 Credit and debit card skimming is a concern in Jamaica.
 If something appears amiss or suspicious, go with your gut.
 Cancel your transaction, and look for another ATM instead.

 Jamaica’s crime rates are high, especially around specific areas of Kingston and Montego Bay.
 With credit card fraud especially common, remain vigilant even when using your card at stores and supermarkets.

 Don’t display overt signs of wealth or venture into isolated areas or desolate beaches.
 You could become a target of thieves.

 General areas in Kingston that tourists report avoiding include Tivoli Gardens, Cassava Piece, Arnett Gardens, Mountain View and Trench Town.
 In Montego Bay, you’re better off avoiding Hart Street, Clavers Street, Norwood, Mount Salem, Flankers, Canterbury and Rose Heights.

 How should I prepare for my trip to Jamaica?

 Before you take off for your trip to Jamaica, prepare to avoid any potential problems with purchases or your credit card.

 - Look for a card with no foreign transaction fees.

 If you have the time, you’ll find many cards that forgo foreign transaction fees.
-A few options include the Marriott Rewards® Premier credit card, the Starwood Preferred Guest® Credit Card and Venture® from Capital One®.
+A few options include the Marriott Rewards® Premier credit card, the Starwood Preferred Guest® Credit Card from American Express and Venture® from Capital One®.

 - Go with Visa or Mastercard.